Mike Haridopolos: Early life and education

-Teaching career

 Haridopolos taught United States History and Political Science at Brevard Community College—now Eastern Florida State College—starting in 1993.
 Beginning in 2007, Haridopolos taught classes as an instructor at the Bob Graham Center at the University of Florida.

-Political career
+He continued to teach at the University of Florida after he left the Florida Senate.

+Florida legislature

 In 2000, Haridopolos won an open seat in the Florida House, after winning a six-way Republican primary by over 30 percentage points and later won the November general election 65-35%.
 He won the 2002 Republican primary following re-apportionment with over 82% of the vote and was re-elected to the Florida House with 79% of the vote in the general election.

 In January 2003, State Senator Howard Futch died, and a special election was called in order to elect a new senator.
 Haridopolos won the Republican Party primary with 84% of the vote, and he won 63% of the vote in the general election to win the remainder of the four-year senate term.

 In 2008, Haridopolos passed on an open Congressional race with the retirement of Congressman Dave Weldon.
 Weldon and others asked Haridopolos to run, including the eventual nominee, Bill Posey.
 Haridopolos endorsed Posey.
 Posey went on to win both the Republican primary and general election.
 Haridopolos said that he wanted to focus on his likely role as Senate President and continue his push to make the Florida Senate more conservative.

 In both 2006 and 2010, Haridopolos was re-elected without opposition to the Florida Senate.
 Haridopolos actively supported conservative candidates throughout the state in the 2006, 2008, and 2010 election cycles.
 In the Florida Senate, Haridopolos served as Majority Whip from 2006 to 2008 and, in 2009, was elected President of the Senate.
 He was sworn in as Senate President on November 16, 2010, for a two-year term.
 He presided over the largest Republican majority (28-12) since Reconstruction.
-Before being sworn in, Haridopolos made headlines when he removed the doors from his Senate office, making a pledge to be transparent and accessible during his term as President.

-Haridopolos is a co-founder of the Freedom Caucus, which has signed Americans for Tax Reform's Taxpayer Protection Pledge to "oppose and vote against any and all efforts to increase taxes" every year before the Legislature goes into session.